syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 # Axes

-The [`radial axis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis-class.html) is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
-Axis elements, such as labels, ticks, and axis line, can be easily customized with built-in properties.
+The [`radial axis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis-class.html) iis a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
+Axis elements such as  labels, ticks, and axis line can be easily customized with built-in properties.

 ## Axis minimum and maximum

-The [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minimum.html) and [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/maximum.html) property of the axis can be used to customize the axis range.
-The default value of [minimum](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minimum.html) is 0 and the default value of [‘maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/maximum.html) is 100.
+The [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minimum.html) and [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/maximum.html) properties of an axis can be used to customize the axis range.The default value of [minimum](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minimum.html) is 0, and the default value of [‘maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/maximum.html) is 100.

 {% highlight dart %}